There are three key areas of activity for CL:AIRE:

 CL:AIRE works with industry, through its membership to identify, common problems in the field of sustainable land management.
 Using its extensive experience of developing industry-led initiatives, it works with highly respected experts and government to develop solutions which are tested and critiqued by our Members to ensure they are fit for purpose.

 CL:AIRE has a strong track record of carrying out industry relevant research projects, the findings of which are often used for the benefit of industry or fed into our initiatives.

-CL:AIRE provides technical secretariat services for a number of industry wide programmes such as the Land Forum and the Contaminated Land Expert Panel.
+CL:AIRE provides technical secretariat services for a number of industry wide programmes such as the National Brownfield Forum and the National Quality Mark Scheme.

 CL:AIRE has two types of Members: Supporters and Principal Members and CL:AIRE supports its members in a range of ways.